mbknor/ddsl-play2-module/README.md

 you get your own "dynamic cloud" where you can just launch more instances of your servers to increase the overall performance of your own "cloud".
 Please see [DDSL](https://github.com/mbknor/ddsl) for more info.

-DDSL can be used in all java/scala based applications but is a perfect match for your Play Framework application.
+DDSL can be used in all java/scala based applications, but is a perfect match for your Play Framework application.

 This is the Play 2.0 module, but you can also find a Play 1.2.x module [here](https://github.com/mbknor/ddsl-playframework-module).